Published Sep 23, 2024

 No sequence sums up the complete ineptitude displayed by the Cats' offense better than their third-to-last drive of the game.
 After a Washington touchdown to stretch the Husky lead to 24-5, redshirt sophomore running back Joseph Himon II ran the ensuing kickoff back 96 yards to the Washington 2-yard line.
 If that wasn't an advantageous enough spot for Northwestern, Bryce Kirtz was held on first down and the half-the-distance-to-the-goal penalty gave the Cats ball with a fresh set of downs on the 1.

 The next four plays were nearly as repetitive as they were disappointing.
-Lausch threw an incompletion on first down; Caleb Komolafe was stuffed for no gain on second down; a low throw from Lausch couldn't be corralled by Kirtz on third down; for good measure, Lausch fired incomplete again on fourth.
+Lausch threw an incompletion on first down; Caleb Komolafe was stuffed for no gain on second down; a low throw from Lausch couldn't be corralled by Kirtz on third down; and for good measure, Lausch fired incomplete again on fourth.
 Northwestern had four plays to get a single yard and couldn't punch it in.

 Northwestern's litany of issues all showed up in that four-play sequence.
 First is play calling.
 When Northwestern took over on the 1-yard line, Lausch had completed 7-of-18 passes.
 That's a little under 39-percent.
 Lujan turning to his struggling quarterback three times in four plays was perplexing, no matter how little the running game could dent the Washington front.